Skip to main content

 Growth Hormone Peptide Therapy

-For active adults seeking to improve body composition, recovery, and sleep quality, peptide therapies that stimulate the body’s own production of (GH) represent a sophisticated approach.
+For active adults seeking to improve body composition, recovery, and sleep quality, peptide therapies that stimulate the body’s own production of growth hormone (GH) represent a sophisticated approach.
 These are not synthetic GH; they are secretagogues that encourage the pituitary gland to release GH in a natural, pulsatile manner.
 This is particularly relevant when wellness data shows a trend toward increased body fat and decreased lean mass, a hallmark of age-related somatopause (the decline in GH).

 • CJC-1295 This is a GHRH analog.
 It signals the pituitary gland to release growth hormone.
 It has a longer duration of action than the body’s natural GHRH, providing a stable foundation for GH release.